This fluffy pumpkin coffee cake is the epitome of what a coffee cake should be, but made with pumpkin puree and topped with a decadent crumb topping.

 - Eggs: eggs are always a staple in baked goods, and give the end result a beautiful texture and rise.

-- Cinnamon: this goes into the coffee cake mixture as well as the streusel topping.
+- Pumpkin Pie Spice: this goes into the coffee cake mixture as well as the streusel topping.

-- Cane and light brown sugar: a combination of these sugars help add to the overall structure and taste of these coffee cake bars.
+- Cane sugar: The sugar helps add to the overall structure and taste of this coffee cake.

 - Sour cream: adding sour cream to ANY recipe adds additional fat, aka making it moist and adds lots of flavor.